xingdi1990/olmocr/olmocr/bench/README.md

 # olmOCR-Bench

-We develop olmOCR-Bench in order to automatically and effectively evaluate document-level parsing and OCR of various tools.
+We develop olmOCR-Bench in order to automatically and effectively evaluate document-level OCR of various tools.

-olmOCR-Bench works by testing various "facts" or "properties" about document pages at the PDF-level.
+olmOCR-Bench works by testing various "facts" about document pages at the PDF-level.
 Our intention is that each "fact" is very simple, unambiguous, and machine-checkable.
+For example, once your document has been OCRed, we may check that a particular sentence appears somewhere on the page.

-We stay away from soft metrics like edit distance comparisons, because they may not correctly capture things like two articles appearing on the same page.
-You want the text of each article to be grouped together, but the relative order of the two articles is less important.
-Also, some documents may have critical details, like switching x and y in an equation that can make all the difference in understanding the document, but would appear as just a small edit in an edit-distance metric.
+We stay away from soft metrics like edit distance comparisons, because they may assign lower scores for parses of the document that differ from the reference, but may in fact still be correct.
+For example, on a document containing multiple distinct articles: you want the text of each article to be grouped together, but the relative order of the two articles may not be critical.
+Also, some documents may have critical details, like switching x and y in an equation that can make all the difference in understanding, but would appear as just a single character edit in an edit-distance metric.

-We also choose PDFs directly, because PDFs do preserve some digital metadata and information which is helpful and commonly available.
-Almost any other format can be converted to a PDF, but not the reverse.
+olmOCR-bench operates on single page PDFs directly.
+We make this choice because PDFs do preserve some digital metadata and information which may be helpful to some OCR systems.
+Almost any other format can be converted to a PDF, but not the reverse, so we try to preserve these original documents where possible.

+## Benchmark Principles

+As we created olmOCR-bench, we also kept a few general rules in mind:

+- We expect your OCR system to output a plain-text Unicode document in a reading order that would be considered natural.
+- Documents from the benchmark should fit on a standard A4 piece of paper and still be readable to a human.
+- Markdown syntax is allowed, but ignored.
+Ex. if we are looking for the word "enlightenment" to appear on a page, and your system outputs "**\*\*enlightenment\*\***" in Markdown bold, that still counts.
+- olmOCR-bench is not position sensitive, ex. we check that a sentence or math equation appears anywhere on a page.
+The exception to this is header/footer tests where we want to find simple page numbers appearing in the first or last few characters of a page.
+- Tables can be in either Markdown syntax, or as an html `<table>`.
+- Math equations must render with [Katex](https://katex.org/) and be delimeted with $, $$, \\(, or \\[.
+- Math equations are not position sensitive either, so if we are checking for
+$ 3x^2 $ to appear on a page, then outputting $ \int_a^b{ 3x ^ 2dx} $ counts.
+- We normalize all Unicode to NFC before running the benchmark, so if your OCR model outputs é vs e + ◌́ then either way should not affect your benchmark score.
+- We normalize all the different variants of hyphens to the ascii -, all the variants of double quoets to ascii " and all variants of single quotes/apostrophes to ascii '.
+You should score the same on the benchmark if you output - vs —
+- All facts checked about documents are either pass/fail.
+We want it to be very clear if your OCR system fails a test, and if so, what output would make it pass.

-## Test classes
+## olmOCR-Bench Fact classes

 - Text presence
   - This task makes sure that a given small piece of text (ex.
 1-3 sentence level) is present within